open-telemetry/opentelemetry-go/log/DESIGN.md

 A test implementation of the the `Logger` interface is in [benchmark/writer_logger_test.go](benchmark/writer_logger_test.go).

+Canceling the context should not affect record processing.
+Among other things, log messages may be necessary to debug a cancellation-related problem.
+The context is used to pass request-scoped values such as Trace ID and Span ID.

 ## Compatibility

 The backwards compatibility is achieved using the `embedded` design pattern